liujessica503/federatedLearning/README.md

 * Server (non-personalized) Model: global_init_wesad.json
 * Federated (non-personalized) Model: fed_init_wesad.json

 seed 1234 is used in each of the above .json files.
-The seeds used for the box plot in the appendix are:
+The seeds used for the box plot in the paper appendix are:
 1234 1235 1236 1237 1238 1239 1240 1241 1242 1243 1244 1245 1246 1247 1248